shihabus/webpack-demo-app/README.md

    2. css-loader: Convert the CSS into JS.

    In order to load the loaders, the order actually matters.
 For that we make use of the `use` array in webpack config. **The loaders are loaded in the reverse as they appear in the use array.**

+7. Cache busting and plugins

+   Cache busting solves the browser caching issue by using a unique file version identifier to tell the browser that a new version of the file is available.
+Therefore the browser doesn't retrieve the old file from cache but rather makes a request to the origin server for the new file.
+We can use the `contentHash` in the file name to cache bust.
+Suppose if we have a main.js file with hash of content, in its filename, it will be hard to import via the script tag in `index.html`.
+So we need to use plugins to directly inject the files to html via JS.

+   ### plugins

+   Plugins are options that we can use to customise the webpack build process.
+For example we can use plugins for code minifying, cleaning redundant files, adding tags to html, tec.

+   ### html-webpack-plugin

+   The plugin will generate an HTML5 file for you that includes all your webpack bundles in the body using script tags.
+If required we can provide template the generated html.
+This plugin is really helpful we are cache busting. **If we are using react or something similar we need to use this custom template, because we need to mention the div id to which react will be injected**